 Natural biomarkers such as stable isotopes are commonly used to examine food web structure and ecosystem connectivity in marine environments [7,8].
-Stable isotopes of carbon (δ^{13} C) and nitrogen $(\delta^{15}N)$ are particularly useful tracers due to their natural abundance being influenced by the environment and ease of measurement in body tissues without having to track individuals in a population. $\delta^{13}C$ is traditionally used to trace carbon pathways because little fractionation occurs between predator and prey, and different primary producers (energy sources) often have unique δ^{13} C values [9]. δ^{13} C values of consumers are a product of the primary producers' composition and influenced by the dissolved inorganic carbon (DIC) pool, as well as local abiotic factors including sea surface temperature, and can differ across ocean basins [10] and region-specific freshwater to marine gradients [9]. δ^{15} N becomes enriched with increasing trophic level and is used to infer trophic position [7], but can also differ at the base of the food web.
+Stable isotopes of carbon (δ^{13} C) and nitrogen $(\delta^{15}N)$ are particularly useful tracers due to their natural abundance being influenced by the environment and ease of measurement in body tissues without having to track individuals in a population. δ^{13} C is traditionally used to trace carbon pathways because little fractionation occurs between predator and prey, and different primary producers (energy sources) often have unique δ^{13} C values [9]. δ^{13} C values of consumers are a product of the primary producers' composition and influenced by the dissolved inorganic carbon (DIC) pool, as well as local abiotic factors including sea surface temperature, and can differ across ocean basins [10] and region-specific freshwater to marine gradients [9]. $\delta^{15}N$ becomes enriched with increasing trophic level and is used to infer trophic position [7], but can also differ at the base of the food web.
 Depending upon the types of nutrients available to stimulate growth, δ^{15} N values can be used to track energy flow in high-nutrient (nitrate) and low-nutrient (N2 fixation) ecosystems as well as new nitrogen (upwelled nitrate) versus regenerated nitrogen (ammonia, urea).
 Combining both δ^{13} C and δ^{15} N offers the potential to study the connectivity and population structure of species because longitudinal and latitudinal gradients exist throughout marine ecosystems [11,12], including the NEAO-MS [8,13].

 The population structure of S. officinalis has been found throughout the NEAO-MS [14].
-Rooker et al. [6] used stable isotopes of δ^{13} C and δ^{18} O in the cuttlebones and found regional differences throughout the NEAO-MS due to different environmental conditions among regions, in addition to potential movement and connectivity between the Strait of Gibraltar and western Mediterranean Sea.
+Rooker et~al. [6] used stable isotopes of δ^{13} C and δ^{18} O in the cuttlebones and found regional differences throughout the NEAO-MS due to different environmental conditions among regions, in addition to potential movement and connectivity between the Strait of Gibraltar and western Mediterranean Sea.
 Another study combined genetics, morphometrics and trace elements in cuttlebones with results suggesting discrete population structure within the eastern Mediterranean Sea [15].
-Drábková et al. [16] showed the degree of genetic diversification of S. officinalis throughout the Mediterranean Sea and suggested this pattern resulted from a low dispersion capability and a complex structure with different degrees of genetic exchange among these subpopulations.
-Further, Pasqual et al. [17] performed a meta-analysis of species connectivity and a high probability of population structuring for species such as S. officinalis.
+Drábková et~al. [16] showed the degree of genetic diversification of S. officinalis throughout the Mediterranean Sea and suggested this pattern resulted from a low dispersion capability and a complex structure with different degrees of genetic exchange among these subpopulations.
+Further, Pasqual et~al. [17] performed a metanalysis of species connectivity (based on life-history traits) throughout the Mediterranean Sea supporting limited connectivity and a high probability of population structuring for species such as S. officinalis.
 Previous studies have found patterns of δ^{13} C and δ^{15} N in other marine species throughout the NEAO-MS suggesting the potential to use these tracers to evaluate population structure and connectivity [13,18].

 The primary purpose of this study was to examine patterns in stable isotopes of δ^{13} C and δ^{15} N from mantle tissue of S. officinalis collected throughout the NEAO-MS in order to evaluate the utility of using these natural tracers as tools to examine population structure.
-Previous studies on S. officinalis have used a variety of techniques including genetics [19], cuttlebone geochemistry [6,20] and electronic tagging [4], thus this study will expand upon the ecological toolbox available to researchers.
+Previous studies on S. officinalis have used royalsocietypublishing.org/journal/rsos